Judge Rotenberg Center: Death of Danny Aswad and investigation

-1981-1994: BRI in Rhode Island and Massachusetts
+BRI in Rhode Island and Massachusetts

 As early as 1979, authorities in New York State had published two reports on the Behavior Research Institute in which signs of physical and mental abuse were documented.
 One report found that the institute's methods were only effective through the means of coercion, and that the residents relapsed into their old behavior as soon as the immediate threat of punishment was gone.
 While corporal punishment was against the law in Massachusetts, the institute was granted special permission to use aversives in 1983.
 The institute was welcomed by some state officials due to its near-zero rejection rate.

-In 1993, the Massachusetts Department of Mental Retardation said that the institution had "repeatedly failed to comply with a number of state regulations" and threatened to take away its certification.
+In 1980, 25-year-old Robert Cooper died of a hemorrhagic bowel obstruction.
+The institution was criticized for driving him to the hospital in a private vehicle rather than calling for an ambulance.
+Then in 1993, the Massachusetts Department of Mental Retardation said that the institution had "repeatedly failed to comply with a number of state regulations" and threatened to withdraw its certification.

-1994-present: Judge Rotenberg Center
+Judge Rotenberg Center

+In 1985, Vincent Milletich, a 22-year-old autistic man, died at the institute.
+After an epileptic seizure, he was restrained and forced to wear a white noise emitting sensory deprivation helmet.
+The Rhode Island medical examiner found "[Milletich] died of asphyxiation but said it was not known what cut off his oxygen supply."
+Milletich had a history of epileptic seizures, and had been made to wear the helmet as punishment for "making inappropriate sounds".
+The judge who presided over a hearing on Milletich's death declared that two staff doctors were negligent for approving the therapy, and that the center's director, Matthew Israel, "was negligent in authorizing the use of this helmet without having an expert in helmet construction design the helmet or subject it to a safety inspection."
+Milletich's mother said that she did not want charges pressed against the institute, but did sue the JRC for $10 million.